Rambo Micklem

 Rambo Micklem – the anatomical bridle for ultimate comfort

 The Rambo Micklem bridle was the first anatomical bridle on the market and was developed by William Micklem.
-This innovative bridle is specially designed to relieve pressure on sensitive nerves and pressure points on the horse's head.
-Where traditional bridles often cause discomfort due to pressure behind the ears and on the jaw, the Rambo Micklem offers a comfortable fit and a quieter position for the bit.
-The result: more relaxation, better contact, and a happier horse.
+This innovative bridle is specifically designed to relieve pressure on sensitive nerves and pressure points on the horse's head.
+While traditional bridles often cause discomfort due to pressure behind the ears and on the jaw, the Rambo Micklem offers a comfortable fit and a quieter rein contact.
+The result: more relaxation, better connection, and a happier horse.

 Which Rambo Micklem bridles are available?

 - Rambo Micklem Multi Bridle – a versatile bridle that can be used with or without a bit.
-Bitless options include: sidepull, jaw crossed, or chin crossed.
-Thanks to the ring on the noseband, this model can also be used as a caveson.
-Please note: because the Multi Bridle can also be used as a caveson, this bridle is not allowed in competitions.
+Bitless options include: sidepull, jaw crossed, or poll crossed.
+Thanks to the ring on the noseband, this model can also be used as a hackamore.
+Please note: as the Multi Bridle can also be used as a hackamore, it is not permitted in competitions.

 How does the Micklem bridle work?

 The special noseband of the Micklem is directly connected to the poll piece.
-The bit is attached to the noseband with bit straps, ensuring minimal pressure behind the ears.
-When your horse opens its mouth or you apply more rein pressure, the pressure is felt on the nose rather than the poll.
-This makes the bridle also suitable for stronger horses that respond better to rein aids on the nose.
+The bit is attached to the noseband with bit straps, which creates minimal pressure behind the ears.
+When your horse opens its mouth or you apply more pressure on the reins, the pressure is felt more on the nose than on the poll.
+This makes the bridle also suitable for stronger horses that respond better to direct rein pressure.

 At DocHorse, you can test both the Rambo Micklem Multi Bridle and the Competition Bridle through our Test Center.
-This way, you can experience firsthand which bridle best suits you and your horse.
+This allows you to experience firsthand which bridle best suits you and your horse.

 Personal Advice

-Our specialists also use the Rambo Micklem bridles themselves and notice a clear difference in comfort and contact.
+Our specialists also use the Rambo Micklem bridles themselves and clearly notice a difference in comfort and rein contact.
 Are you unsure which model is most suitable for your horse?
-Contact us for personal advice or visit the FAQ page about Micklem bridles.
+Contact us for personal advice or visit our FAQ page for Micklem bridles.

 It is also possible to first test the Multi Bridle and the Competition Bridle through our Test Center.